status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/state-content-bridging.md

 gossip the portal state data into the portal state subnetwork.
 Each worker handles gossipping the state for a single block and the workers gossip the data concurrently.
-It is recommended to increase the number of workers in order to increase the speed and throughput of the gossiping process up until the point where Fluffy is unable keep up.
+It is recommended to increase the number of workers in order to increase the speed and throughput of the gossiping process up until the point where `nimbus_portal_bridge` is unable keep up.

 The optional `--verify-gossip` parameter can be used to verify that the state data has